Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Introduction

 Core--periphery structure is a mesoscale feature that is rather different from community structure.
 The main difference is that core vertices are well-connected to peripheral vertices, whereas the standard perspective on community structure views communities as nearly decomposable modules (which leads to trying to find the best block-diagonal fit to a network's adjacency matrix) \cite{puckmason,XZhang2014}.
 Core--periphery structure and community structure are thus represented by different types of block models \cite{jeub2014, peixoto2014}.
 The quantitative investigation of core--periphery structure has a reasonably long history \cite{cp-review}, and qualitative notions of core--periphery structure have long been considered in fields such as international relations \cite{wallerstein1974,steiber1979,chase1989,smithwhite}, sociology \cite{laumann1976,doreian1985}, and economics \cite{krugman1996} (and have been examined more recently in applications such as neuroscience \cite{masonbrain2}, transportation \cite{corePerApp}, and faculty movements in academia \cite{clauset2015}), but the study of core--periphery structure remains poorly developed --- especially in comparison to the study of community structure \cite{masonams,fortunato}.
 Most investigations of core--periphery structure tend to use the perspective that a network's adjacency matrix has an intrinsic block structure (which is different from the block structure from community structure)~\cite{BorgattiCore,Comr62,puckmason}.
 Very recently, for example, Ref.~\cite{XZhang2014} identified core--periphery structure by fitting a stochastic block model (SBM) to empirical network data using a maximum likelihood method, and the SBM approach in Ref.~\cite{peixoto2014} can also be used to study core--periphery structure.
 Importantly, it is possible to think of core--periphery structure using a wealth of different perspectives, such as overlapping communities~\cite{Jure13}, $k$-cores~\cite{Holme05}, network capacity~\cite{Silva08}, and random walks~\cite{Dell13}.
-The notion of ``nestedness'' \cite{eco-nested} from ecology is also related to core--periphery structure, although establishing an explicit and direct connection between these ideas appears to be an open problem.
+It is also interesting to examine growth mechanisms to generate networks with core--periphery structure \cite{verma2016}.
+The notion of ``nestedness'' \cite{eco-nested} from ecology is also related to core--periphery structure \cite{shl-nested}.
 The main contribution of the present paper is the development of novel algorithms for detecting core--periphery structure.
-Our aim is to develop algorithms that are both computationally efficient and robust to high levels of noise in data, as such data can lead to a blurry separation between core vertices and peripheral vertices.
+Our aim is to develop algorithms that are both computationally efficient and robust to high levels of noise in data, as such situations can lead to a blurry separation between core vertices and peripheral vertices.